What is Hoarseness?

 How Is Hoarseness Evaluated?

 An otolaryngologist will obtain a thorough history of the hoarseness and your general health.
-Your doctor will usually look at the vocal cords with either a mirror placed in the back of your throat or a very small, lighted flexible tube (fiberoptic scope) may be passed through your nose in order to view your vocal cords.
-Videotaping the examination or using stroboscopy (slow motion assessment) may also help with the analysis.
+Your doctor will usually look at the vocal cords with either a mirror placed in the back of your throat or a very small, lighted flexible tube (fiberoptic scope) that may be passed through your nose to view your vocal cords.
+Videotaping the examination or using stroboscopy (slow-motion assessment) may also help with the analysis.

 These procedures are not uncomfortable and are well tolerated by most patients.
 In some cases, special tests (known as acoustic analysis) designed to evaluate the voice, may be recommended.
 These measure voice irregularities, how the voice sounds, airflow, and other characteristics that are helpful in establishing a diagnosis and guiding treatment